mjkeeble/Best_In_Blues/README.md

 There are a number of changes I intend to introduce when updating this project:
 * Move to a front-end framework (probably React)
-* Combine the public and site maintenance views rather than having completely separate pages.
-This will improve the overall structure and maintenance components can be toggled based on the authorisation module
+* Combine the public and site-maintenance views rather than having completely separate pages.
+This will improve the overall structure and maintenance components can be toggled using the authorisation module
-* Straemline some aspects of the data models.
-Introduce a markup editor and image hosting (possibly Cloudinary) for content maintenance.
+* Streamline some aspects of the data models, in particular for blog posts
+* Introduce a markup editor and image hosting (possibly Cloudinary) for content maintenance, perhaps also a date and time picker where appropriate
 * Improve the overall design and correct the rendering of dates
 * Re-implement Paypal for webshop functionality
-* Add the Shopify API to allow record samples to be heard
+* Add the Spotify API to give access to music samples in the web shop
+* Include links in the band profiles to the relevant web shop products
 * Possibly add a Facebook feed panel.

 ## Conclusion